rails/rails/guides/source/routing.md

 |PATCH/PUT   |/geocoder      |update   |update the one and only geocoder resource     |
 |DELETE      |/geocoder      |destroy  |delete the geocoder resource                  |

-NOTE: Because you might want to use the same controller for a singular route (+/account+) and a plural route (+/accounts/45+), singular resources map to plural controllers.
+NOTE: Because you might want to use the same controller for a singular route (`/account`) and a plural route (`/accounts/45`), singular resources map to plural controllers.

 A singular resourceful route generates these helpers:

-* +new_geocoder_path+ returns +/geocoder/new+
+* `new_geocoder_path` returns `/geocoder/new`
-* +edit_geocoder_path+ returns +/geocoder/edit+
+* `edit_geocoder_path` returns `/geocoder/edit`
-* +geocoder_path+ returns +/geocoder+
+* `geocoder_path` returns `/geocoder`

-As with plural resources, the same helpers ending in +_url+ will also include the host, port and path prefix.
+As with plural resources, the same helpers ending in `_url` will also include the host, port and path prefix.

 ### Controller Namespaces and Routing

 You may wish to organize groups of controllers under a namespace.
-Most commonly, you might group a number of administrative controllers under an +Admin::+ namespace.
-You would place these controllers under the +app/controllers/admin+ directory, and you can group them together in your router:
+Most commonly, you might group a number of administrative controllers under an `Admin::` namespace.
+You would place these controllers under the `app/controllers/admin` directory, and you can group them together in your router:

 ```ruby
 namespace :admin do